tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 305. Venner:-  A thin layer of plastic or decorative.

 ### 21-Nov-20
-302. Siam:-  now thailand
+306. Siam:-  now thailand

-303. Handy:-  immediatly available
+307. Handy:-  immediatly available

-304. Oriental:-  of the east (the orient means countries of the far east . its opposite is the occident.o);
+308. Oriental:-  of the east (the orient means countries of the far east . its opposite is the occident.o);

-304. Oriental:-  of the east (the orient means countries of the far east . its opposite is the occident.o);
+309. Oriental:-  of the east (the orient means countries of the far east . its opposite is the occident.o);

- v
+310. Spotted it:-  found.

+ ### 22-Nov-20
+311. Scorch marks:-  burn marks.

+312. Woing for:-  was selling for.

+313. Restore:-   repair.

+314. Venner:-  A thin layer of plastic or decorative.

+315. Clustering:-  gathering.

+### 23-Nov-20
+316. Spotted it:-  found.

+317. Scorch marks:-  burn marks.

+318. Woing for:-  was selling for.

+319. Restore:-   repair.

+320. Venner:-  A thin layer of plastic or decorative.

+### 24-Nov-20
+321. Grimace:-  twistead expression (on the face) due to pain.

+322. Glumy:-  sadly/gloomily.

+323. Making his head spin:-  givinh him a headache/making him feel dizzy.

+324. Chutney:-  (here) run over/killed; crushed and ground into chutney.

+325 .
+Paniked:-  wasd very worriedd.

+### 25-Nov-20
+326. Immense:-  huge

+3237.
+Enormous:-  very big.

+328. Gigantic:-  immense.

+329. Clustering:-  gathering.

+330. Being:-  kind, gentle.

+### 26-Nov-20
+331. Incandescence:-  inner gloe or light.

+332. Enormous:-  very big

+333. Stirred:-  move.

+334. Clustering:-  gathering.

+335. Fathomless:-  So deep that depth can't be measured.

+### 27-Nov-20
+336. Djinn:-  (pornounced 'jin' and variously spelt as 'genie', 'genii', 'jinnee', 'djinni', 'djinny'): a spirit that has strange powers assume any form , human or animal.

+337. I'll hump him:-  I'll deal with him appropriately./I'll set him right.

+338. Remonstrated:-  protested/complainede

+339. pulled in:-  arrived.

+340. wobbiy:-  unstady

+### 28-Nov-20
+341. Fritz:-  a name for a german soldiers.

+342. That would be that:-  that was the end of the matter.

+343. Cello:-  a muisical instrunment like large violin.

+344. Marzipan:-  a sweet covering on a cake made from sugar, eggs and almonds.

+345. Dugout:-  a shelte for sholdiers made by digging a whole in the ground and covering it.

+### 29-Nov-20
+346. Scarlet minivet:-  brightf red bird like a cuckoo.

+347. Drongo:-  a song-bird with a stout bill.

+348. Drumming:-  falling noisily.

+349. Disconsolately:-  unhappily.

+350. ravine:-  valley.

+### 30-Nov-20
+351. Archipelago:-  a group of many islands and the surrounding area.

+352. Tremor:-  the earth's shakes during an earthquick.

+353. Chaos:-  complete disorder or confusion.

+354. Relief helicoptors:-  helicoptors bringing help to people.

+355. Reced:-  move back from where it was.

+### 1-DEC-20
+356. Immense:-  huge

+357. Enormous:-  very big.

+358. Gigantic:-  immense.

+359. Clustering:-  gathering.

+360. Being:-  kind, gentle.

+### 2-DEC-20
+361. Grimace:-  twistead expression (on the face) due to pain.

+362. Glumy:-  sadly/gloomily.

+363. Making his head spin:-  givinh him a headache/making him feel dizzy.

+364. Chutney:-  (here) run over/killed; crushed and ground into chutney.

+365 .
+Paniked:-  wasd very worriedd.

+### 3-DEC-20
+366. Balked:-  (also baulked) was unwilling (to do something).

+367. Worsted sockes:-  woolen socks.

+368. Astrophysicist:-  scholar of astrophysics-of branch of physics deleaing with stars, palanets, ect.

+369. Buoyant:-  intensely active and vibrant.

+370. Torso:-  upper of the body.